 How do you ski in the Pacific Northwest on a budget?

 Buying discount lift tickets online is typically the best way to save if you don’t have a season pass.
 Mid-week, non-holiday tickets are usually cheaper and a better time to avoid crowds.
-In late fall and spring, many resorts offer beginning and end-of-season deals to entice people to head to the mountains.
+In late fall and spring, many Pacific Northwest ski resorts offer beginning and end-of-season deals to entice people to head to the mountains.
 Families should check resort websites to see if kids ski free at some resorts.
-Alternatively, if you plan on skiing more than a few days this season, purchasing a season pass, either at one mountain or several, is the most cost-effective way to save.
+Alternatively, if you plan on skiing more than a few days this season, purchasing a season pass, either at one mountain or a multi-resort pass, is the most cost-effective way to save.
 If you typically stick to independent ski areas, then check out the Indy Pass when it goes on sale.
 Additionally, you can often save by staying at a nearby boutique hotel or vacation rental rather than staying on property.
 Nevertheless, some ski areas offer discounted or free lift tickets when you stay at the ski area.

 Finally, rather than purchasing ski gear from a major retailer, consider renting ski gear for your trip.
 Often, ski rentals are cheaper at an independent ski shop nearby than at the ski resort itself.
 Alternatively, if you do plan to purchase gear, then consider purchasing your gear before the season starts, or at the end of the season, when gear is often heavily discounted.